AlohiHQ/faxplus-python/docs/OutboxApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **list_outbox_faxes**
-> OutboxList list_outbox_faxes()
+> OutboxList list_outbox_faxes(user_id)

-Get list of faxes in the outbox
+List faxes in the outbox

-Get list of the faxes in the outbox which were not yet sent
+Get a list of the faxes in the outbox which were not yet sent

 ### Example
 ```python